Understanding Drug Rehab Detoxification

 Prescription Medications Can Ease Uncomfortable Withdrawal Symptoms: Addiction treatment medications are available in almost all managed detoxes.
 Such medication is used to ease the seriousness of the withdrawal symptoms and may be harmful when self-administered without proper management.
 (1)

-May Uncover and Lead to the Treatment of Co-Occurring Disorders or Diseases: Many users with a drug addiction problem may have a co-occurring mental illness and could be unaware since most abused substances are likely to suppress such disorders.
-For example, a person abusing a drug like heroin may not feel abdominal pain caused by undiagnosed hepatitis.
+May Uncover and Lead to the Treatment of Co-Occurring Disorders or Diseases: Many users with a drug addiction problem may have a co-occurring mental illness and could be unaware; most abused substances are likely to suppress such disorders.
+For example, a person misusing a drug like heroin may not feel abdominal pain caused by undiagnosed hepatitis.
 Such suppressed health conditions may only be revealed during a fully managed detox.
 (1)

 Call our admissions line 24 hours a day to get help.